PredM/SiameseNetwork-Masking/README.md

 A detailed description of what each directory contains is given in corresponding parts of the configuration file.

 ## Software components
 The following section gives an overview of the most important packages, directories and included Python scripts in this repository.
+The implementation of some components is based on the one presented in [NeuralWarp](https://arxiv.org/abs/1812.08306) ([GitHub](https://github.com/josifgrabocka/neuralwarp)).

 ### configuration
 | Python script | Purpose |